“You know, even sommeliers can’t tell the difference between cheap and expensive wine” magazines and websites claim, but is it the truth?

 Instead of looking for a new flavor in every glass of wine you taste, Kleinhans advocates for starting with the similarities.
 “It is only through the pattern of experience and principle that you learn about wine and can detect certain regions,” he adds.

-For example, when drinking Chianti, look for sour cherry and vanilla flavors.
+For example, when drinking a glass of wine like Chianti, look for sour cherry and vanilla flavors.
 Once you learn to recognize the flavor profile and patterns of the varietal, you can begin to recognize why a particular Chianti has a unique twist.

 How to educate yourself on classical flavor profiles